 Our aim is to bring quality Opera and Concerts in the heart of Rome.
 Therefore we commit ourselves daily to continue the Italian tradition of excellence, by employing internationally renowned artists and young talents in our shows.

-Our concert Opera Greatest Hits in Rome, Top Rated by Tripadvisor, covers a wide array of well-known opera classics.
+Our concert Opera Greatest Hits, Top Rated by Tripadvisor, covers a wide array of well-known opera classics.
 Very famous arias and duets from opera greats, like Verdi, Puccini, Rossini, Donizetti, Bellini will sound between walls of our intimate hall in which the musicians are just feet from the audience.

-RomeConcerts' Opera Greatest Hits in Rome is a journey among some selected precious pearls of the Italian musical treasure.
+RomeConcerts' Opera Greatest Hits is a journey among some selected precious pearls of the Italian musical treasure.

 It is a high quality concert which is the fruit of our immense tradition: Franz Liszt came to Italy to breath and absorb the heritage of Dante and Verdi.
 This is what our Opera concerts will offer you.

 Just in Castel Sant'Angelo is held the 3rd act of Puccini's Tosca: the Roman Opera par excellence.